liblaber/swagger-petstore-1.0.0-typescript-1.0.0/examples/README.md

-# test-sdk
+# petstore_client

-A basic example of how to use the test-sdk package.
+A basic example of how to use the petstore_client package.

 ## Installation

-In the event `test-sdk` is not published to npm, you can install it locally by running the following command in the examples folder:
+In the event `petstore_client` is not published to npm, you can install it locally by running the following command in the examples folder:

 ```sh
 npm run setup